A blazing red supergiant shining brilliantly in the night sky, Betelgeuse is a star that has captured humanity's awe and attention for centuries.

 At roughly 10 million years old, Betelgeuse is much younger than our nearly 5-billion-year-old Sun.
 But while it is much younger, it is also much more massive and will burn through its materials faster and will therefore have a shorter lifespan than a star like our Sun.

-Betelgeuse is about 640 light-years away.
-This means that it takes the light from this star 641 years to reach Earth, so if you see Betelgeuse in the night sky, you’re seeing the star from 640 years ago.
+Betelgeuse is around 700 light-years away.
+This means that it takes the light from this star about 700 years to reach Earth, so if you see Betelgeuse in the night sky, you’re seeing the star from about 700 years ago.

 Aside from its unmistakable color, Betelgeuse is particularly easy to spot because of its brightness; it is often the tenth-brightest star in the sky.
 (It can be much brighter or much dimmer at times.)
 Betelgeuse is about 7,500 to 14,000 times brighter than the Sun.

 Betelgeuse is also one of the largest stars visible to the unaided eye.
 It’s about 700 times the size of the Sun and around 15 times more massive.
 In fact, Betelgeuse is so giant that, if we replaced our Sun with Betelgeuse, it would stretch past Jupiter's orbit.